 All of these feelings are common responses, and they may play out differently for each of us:

 - Fear: Is my family safe?
 Will we be okay?

 - Anger: Why didn’t they prepare us for this?
 Why isn’t our country better prepared?
 People just don’t understand!

 - Confusion and Frustration: I have no idea how I’m supposed to juggle all of this!
 What should I do right now?

 - Guilt and Self-Blame: I’m not comfortable with digital technology and I feel guilty that I can’t help my kids keep up with school work.
 I’m not being the kind of parent I’d like to be right now.
 I should have had a better plan.

 - Shame and Humiliation: I see others online who are thriving, and I’m embarrassed to admit that I am not.
 I feel humiliated because I’m not sure how much longer I can financially support my family under these circumstances.
 I’m embarrassed to say that I’m weary.

 - Sorrow and Grief: I miss my routine, my neighborhood, and my community.
 It’s just not the same here.

-All of these emotions are normal.
-There is nothing wrong or weak about you if you feel these ways.
+Think of these emotions as symptoms.
+They are neither good nor bad.
+They may be new to you, but there is nothing wrong or weak about you if you feel these ways.
 Remember to be compassionate and understanding of yourself.
-Have forbearance of others–your children, your partner–who are also experiencing these feelings.
-With mutual support and intentionality, we will get through this.
+Have forbearance of others–your children, your partner, teachers–who are also experiencing new feelings.
+With mutual support and intentionality, we will get through this, exhausting as it is.
 But we need to exercise patience with ourselves and others in the meantime.